ag88/embtomcatwebdav/README.md

     config file generation now adds description entries and is sorted
   - improved help documentation / description
   - upload servlet is now default from this release

+Note that the above are cumulative updates, the latest version e.g. v0.8.2 contains all the updates/features in the lower/prior versions.

 status: beta